buildwithflux/log-time-to-next-idle/README.md

 # log-time-to-next-idle

-Measuring the performance of user interactions in the web browser
+Measuring the performance of user interactions with requestIdleCallback and requestAnimationFrame

 ## Quick Start